oscaromeu/meteocat/README.md

 ### API key

 As Meteocat APIs need a valid API key to allow responses, this library won't work if you don't provide one.
 This stands for both free and paid (pro) subscription plans.
-You can signup for a free API key on the OWM website Please notice that the free API subscription plan is subject to requests throttling.
+You can signup for a free API key on the Meteocat website Please notice that both subscriptions plan are subject to requests throttling.

 ### Installation